brianrice2/actuarial/README.md

 The segment rates can also be viewed through shiny.
 To run, type in the following in your local R session:

 ```
-library(shiny)
+library(actuarial)
-runGitHub('actuarial', username = 'brianrice2')
+run_shiny()
 ```

-This looks at the app.R file in the directory and executes that code.
+This is defined by the app.R file in `R/`.
 There's more info and some cool examples on the [Shiny website][4].
 This app has also been deployed to shinyapps.io at http://brianrice2.shinyapps.io/actuarial_rates -- you can use this link instead of booting up RStudio.

 ## Behind the corporate bond rates